ggermis/http-tester/README.md

 * `dot`: Prints a `.` for each successfull request (HTTP status 200).
 It will print the response code otherwise
 * `csv`: Print CSV data per request.
 Can be used for graphing
 * `detail`: Print the full trace of every HTTP request
+* `split`: Split total response time into connection and response

 Example